Diane Keaton: 2010–2016: Continued comedic roles and voice work

-In 2014 Keaton starred in And So It Goes and 5 Flights Up.
+In 2014, Keaton starred in And So It Goes and 5 Flights Up.
 In Rob Reiner's romantic dramedy And So It Goes, Keaton portrayed a widowed lounge singer who finds autumnal love with a bad boy (Michael Douglas).
 The film received largely negative reviews.
 One critic wrote that "And So It Goes aims for comedy, but with two talented actors stuck in a half-hearted effort from a once-mighty filmmaker, it ends in unintentional tragedy."
-Keaton co-starred with Morgan Freeman in Richard Loncraine's comedy film 5 Flights Up, based on Jill Ciment's novel Heroic Measures.
+Keaton co-starred with Morgan Freeman in Richard Loncraine's comedy-drama 5 Flights Up, based on Jill Ciment's novel Heroic Measures.
 They play a long-married couple who have an eventful weekend after they are forced to contemplate selling their beloved Brooklyn apartment.
 Shot in New York, the film premiered, under its former name Ruth & Alex, at the 2014 Toronto International Film Festival.
 The same year Keaton became the first woman to receive the Golden Lion Award at the Zurich Film Festival.

 Keaton's only film of 2015 was Love the Coopers, an ensemble comedy about a troubled family getting together for Christmas, for which she reunited with Because I Said So writer Jessie Nelson.
 Also starring John Goodman, Ed Helms, and Marisa Tomei, Keaton was attached for several years before the film went into production.
-Her cast was instrumental in financing and recruiting most other actors, which led her to an executive producer credit in the film.
-Love the Coopers received largely negative reviews from critics, who called it a "bittersweet blend of holiday cheer", and became a moderate commercial success at a worldwide total of US$41.1million against a budget of US$17million.
+Her casting was instrumental in financing and recruiting most of the other actors, which led her to an executive producer credit in the film.
+Love the Coopers received largely negative reviews from critics, who called it a "bittersweet blend of holiday cheer", and became a moderate commercial success at a worldwide total of $41.1 million against a budget of $17 million.
 Also in 2015 Netflix announced the comedy Divanation, for which Keaton was expected to reunite with her First Wives Club co-stars Midler and Hawn to portray a former singing group, but the project failed to materialize.

-Keaton voiced amnesiac fish Dory's mother in Disney and Pixar's Finding Dory (2016), the sequel to the 2003 Pixar computer-animated film Finding Nemo.
-The film was a critical and commercial success, grossing over US$1billion worldwide, the second Pixar film to cross this mark after Toy Story 3 (2010).
-It also set numerous records, including the biggest animated opening of all time in North America, emerging as the biggest animated film of all time in the US.
-Keaton's other project of 2016 was the HBO eight-part series The Young Pope, in which she plays a nun who raised the newly elected Pope (Jude Law) and helped him reach the papacy.
+Keaton voiced amnesiac fish Dory's mother in Disney and Pixar's Finding Dory (2016), the sequel to the 2003 Pixar animated film Finding Nemo.
+The film was a critical and commercial success, grossing over $1 billion worldwide, the second Pixar film to cross this mark after Toy Story 3 (2010).
+It also set numerous records, including the biggest animated opening of all time in North America, emerging as the biggest animated film of all time in the United States.
+Keaton's other project of 2016 was the HBO eight-part series The Young Pope, in which she played a nun who raised the newly elected Pope (Jude Law) and helped him reach the papacy.
 The miniseries received two nominations for the 69th Primetime Creative Arts Emmy Awards, becoming the first Italian TV series to be nominated for Primetime Emmy Awards.